 Sara Page-Mtongwiza is the Director of Programs (FACE-HIV) with OPHID, coordinating the FACE-HIV Consortium and managing the implementation of the FACE-HIV program.
 Sara is a Health Education-Health Promotion Specialist with over 17 years’ experience in the field of HIV and AIDS prevention, care and treatment, gender and development in sub-Saharan Africa.
 As a writer, facilitator and researcher she has contributed to a wide range of regional policies, programs and publications.
 Sara holds an M.A.
 (Health Education) and B.Sc.Hons.
 (BioPsych).

 Paul Nesara is the Director of Strategic Information and Evaluation for the FACE HIV Program in OPHID.
 He has 15 years’ of regional experience in sub-Saharan Africa providing monitoring and evaluation support to HIV programs.
 Paul Nesara is holder of a Ph.D. in Public Health (Epidemiology) with Walden University (USA), Masters of Public Health (University of Liverpool), Bachelors of Science in Applied Mathematics and Computer Science (University of Zimbabwe).

-Ronald Sagonda, Finance and Operations Director for the FACE HIV Program in OPHID, oversees the FACE consortium finances, grants performance and operations.
-He has 14 years progressive senior level experience spanning financial reporting and analysis, developing and implementing systems of internal control, budgeting, accounting, management and corporate governance in the not for profit sector.
-Ronald is a CIMA qualified finance professional (ACMA, CGMA) with a MBA and B.Acc.Hons.
-Degrees and graduate of the Institute of Chartered Secretaries and Administrators in Zimbabwe.
+Ronald Sagonda, Finance and Operations Director manages the finances, grants and operations.
+He has 14 years progressive senior level experience spanning accounting, financial reporting and analysis, developing and implementing systems of internal control, budgeting, management, administration and corporate governance in the not for profit sector.
+Ronald is a CIMA and ICSAZ qualified finance professional (ACMA, CGMA, ACIS) with a MBA and BAcc.Hons.
+Degrees

 Karen Webb is the Knowledge Management and Impact Analysis Director with OPHID, directing the design, implementation, analysis and dissemination of process, outcome and impact evaluations and targeted assessments.
 She has over 15 years’ experience in HIV and public health program design and evaluation in sub-Saharan Africa.
 Karen brings her passion for innovation and implementation science methods to every aspect of her work.
 She has a B.A (Hons.)
 Psychology degree, an M.Sc. in Public Health (LSHTM, UK) and is a Ph.D.
 Candidate (Inf. & Pop.
 Health, UCL).